gchq/stroom-docs/content/en/docs/install-guide/configuration/stroom-and-proxy/configuring-stroom-proxy.md

     # The templated relative sub-path of path.
     # The default path template is '${year}${month}${day}/${feed}'
     # Cannot be an absolute path and must resolve to a descendant of path.
+    # Fore details of this configuration branch, see Path Templating Configuration below.
     subPathTemplate: null
 ```